 Check Out the Camino Route from Portomarin to Palas de Reis in the video:

-Day 4: Hiking from Palas de Reis to Arzua
+Day 4: Walking from Palas de Reis to Arzua

-My three highlights of the hike from Palas de Reis to Arzua:
+My highlights of the walk from Palas de Reis to Arzua:

 - Starting the day with a gorgeous sky.
 Sunrises are always one of my favourite times of day, although I’m not usually up early enough to see them.
 The good thing is that the sun doesn’t rise until quite late in northern Spain in October.
 This photo was taken at ~ 9:00 am.
 It’s moments like this that everything feels right in the world.